Tornadoes of 2014: February

-There were 41 tornadoes reported in the United States in February; however, 44 were confirmed.

-February 20–21
+February 20–21 (United States)

 A large shortwave trough progressed across the northern Plains on February 20, with an associated surface low-pressure area contributing to a blizzard across Michigan and Wisconsin.
 Within the warm sector of the cyclone, modest instability and moisture, as well as sufficient forcing along a cold front, initiated the development of a squall line across the Ohio River Valley and Mississippi River Valley by the afternoon.
 Strong wind shear led to widespread damaging wind reports in addition to over two dozen tornadoes across the Midwestern and Southern United States, four of which were rated EF2 on the Enhanced Fujita scale.
 The first two EF2s affected rural areas in Illinois near the towns of Martinsburg and Pana, damaging several farms.

 The squall line continued to push eastward into the Mid-Atlantic states on February 21, leading to numerous damaging wind reports and several tornadoes from Georgia to Maryland.
 A brief but strong EF2 clipped the northeast side of Fort Payne, Alabama, causing significant damage to a factory, an apartment complex, and some homes.
 Another EF2 struck Dublin, Georgia, and destroyed one home, damaged 59 others, and downed numerous trees.
 Overall, this moderate outbreak produced 43 tornadoes and no fatalities.

 March

-There were 25 tornadoes reported in the United States in March, of which 20 were confirmed.

-March 25–29
+March 25–29 (United States)

 A low pressure system tracked across the United States, producing tornadoes across California, Missouri, and across southern portions of the Eastern Seaboard.
 In Northern California, several brief tornadoes touched down, uprooting trees and causing minor damage.
 In Northern Missouri, a supercell thunderstorm produced a strong EF2 tornado, which caused heavy roof and wall damage to a farmstead near Jameson, Missouri.
 Another EF2 occurred in Grundy County which heavily damaged several residences near Tindall.
 The storm system continued east over the next few days, producing several weak and short-lived tornadoes in Florida and North Carolina.

 April

-There were 219 tornadoes reported in the United States in April, of which 129 were confirmed.

-April 6–7
+April 6–7 (United States)

 Severe thunderstorms moved across portions of the Southern United States, producing at least eight confirmed tornadoes.
 An EF2 tornado destroyed mobile homes and damaged other structures in and around Hot Coffee, Mississippi.
 Another EF2 tornado caused significant damage in the area of Pantego, North Carolina, where homes were damaged and destroyed.
 Two people were injured when the truck they were in was thrown 50 yd.